Get us in your inbox

 • price 4 of 4

-Nothing says luxury like a stay at the Ritz-Carlton Philadelphia.
+Nothing says luxury like a stay at the five-star Ritz-Carlton Philadelphia.
 Originally built in 1904 as the Girard Trust Company, the building transitioned from a bank to a hotel at the turn of the century and opened as the Ritz-Carlton in 2000.
 The 299 guest rooms and suites boast views of either the city or historic City Hall and were meticulously redesigned and renovated using a color and textile palette inspired by modern currency—an overt nod to the building’s banking history.
-Located on the Avenue of the Arts, the hotel also features an impressive collection of art, which is displayed throughout the premises.
+The hotel also features an impressive collection of art, which is displayed throughout the premises.

 • Hotels